 Making pie crust ahead of time is easy to do, and if you don't have a lot of room in your freezer for whole pies, it's a way to get some of the work done ahead of time that takes up much less space.

 To freeze unbaked pie crusts, roll the dough into a disk and wrap tightly in plastic wrap or place in a freezer bag and freeze for up to two months.
-Or, roll the dough out to the size of the pie crust you will need, place it on parchment paper or wax paper (or even the waxy cereal box liner) and then roll it up, wrap it tightly and freeze.
+Or, roll the dough out to the size of the pie crust you'll need, place it on parchment paper or wax paper (or even the waxy cereal box liner) and then roll it up, wrap it tightly and freeze.
 Thaw unbaked pie crusts in the refrigerator for best results.

 To freeze baked pie crusts, bake as usual and allow to cool completely.
 Place in the freezer and allow to freeze before wrapping tightly in plastic wrap or freezer bags so that no moisture will get trapped in and make the baked crust soggy.
 It'll keep for up to four months.
 Hillbilly Housewife suggests that if you want to freeze several baked pie crusts, remove from the pie pans once they're frozen and stack them on top of each other with wax paper or parchment between them.
 To keep them from getting broken, put them in a box.
 Thaw the unbaked pie crust for about 15 minutes before putting it back in a pie pan.